cyberark/conjur-api-dotnet/README.md

 ## Requirements

-- Conjur Enterprise v10+ or Conjur Open Source v1+
+- CyberArk Secrets Manager, Self-Hosted; CyberArk Secrets Manager, Saas; or Conjur OSS
 - .NET 6.0 or later
-- When using the **AWS Authenticator**, Conjur Enterprise v13+ or Conjur Cloud (Conjur OSS was not tested)
+- When using the **AWS Authenticator**, CyberArk Secrets Manager, Self-Hosted v13+ or CyberArk Secrets Manager, SaaS (Conjur OSS was not tested)

 ## Building